-- You might experience gum and nose bleeding while pregnant.
+- You might experience minor gum and nose bleeding while pregnant.

-- Your baby could have more bones than you.
+- Your baby when born has more bones than you.
 However, some bones fuse while the baby is growing up.

 You must have come across a lot of myths while you are pregnant.
-We have some common ones debunked here:
+Some common ones are debunked here:

 - Myth: Your belly shape/size reveals the gender of the baby.

 Fact: The shape or size of the pregnant belly has nothing to say about your baby’s gender.
-So, if someone tells you would deliver a girl or a boy just by looking at your belly, do not believe.
+So, if someone tells you that you would deliver a girl or a boy just by looking at your belly, do not believe it.